lisp-mirror/trivial-utilities/README.md

 - [macro] EXTRACT-ADDITIONAL-KEYS (KEYS ARGS) &BODY BODY

     Convenience macro to extract keywords including default values from a plist, such as (:a 1 :b 2 :c 3).
-Usually used in confunction with (&rest keys &key &allow-other-keys).
+Usually used in conjunction with (&rest keys &key &allow-other-keys).
     *KEYS* - The keys to be extracted.
 This follows the syntax of **let**.
 Example: ((a nil) b (c t c-was-in-args-p))
     *ARGS* - A property list of keyword-value pairs
     *BODY* - Code to be executed and which uses the extracted keys.

+- [macro] MAKE-DOC-UPDATER COMPONENT DOC-ROOT-SECTION

+    A macro to generate a documentation updating method specialized for *COMPONENT*. *DOC-ROOT-SECTION* indicates the MGL-PAX root section.

+- [generic-function] UPDATE-DOC COMPONENT &OPTIONAL FILE-NAME

+    The generic function used to update the documentation of a project identified by *COMPONENT*. *FILE-NAME* defaults to "README.md".

 ## License Information